Champagne Life

-"Champagne Life" is the second single from American singer Ne-Yo's fourth studio album, Libra Scale.
-The song premiered on radio on June 5, 2010 and was released on June 15 by Def Jam Recordings.
-It was written by the singer and produced by D. DoRohn Gough.
+"Champagne Life" is the second single from American singer Ne-Yo's fourth studio album, Libra Scale (2010).
+The song premiered on radio on June 5, 2010, and was released ten days later, through Def Jam Recordings.
+It was written by Ne-Yo and produced by D. DoRohn Gough.

 Background

 The song's producer D. DoRohn Gough said about working with Ne-Yo on the song: "My desire is to influence a culture with music that feels good.
 I am honored that Ne-Yo is allowing me to display this music on a global stage.".

 Music video

 The video premiered on July 14, 2010 along with the video for "Beautiful Monster".
 The video shows Ne-Yo to be a part of a crime fighting group that's living the life with money, women and fame.
 Narratively, it is the first of a thematic trilogy of music videos, followed by the videos for "One in a Million" and "Beautiful Monster".